Xingyuj/IASurveySystem/README.md

 # IA Survey System
 The Project sponsored by Interns Australia had the objective of gathering more information from their surveys and analysing the information better.
 It requires a survey system (in the form of a website) that is linked from IA NationBuilder Platform.

-This repository is transfered from original [Benkaiser](https://github.com/benkaiser/iasurvey)
+This repository is transfered from origin [Benkaiser](https://github.com/benkaiser/iasurvey)
 ## Installation

 Dependencies: